Bike tires can be a complicated subject. There are three main types of bicycle tires on the market today; clincher, tubeless, and tubular.

 Clincher tires can be found in every price range.

 As clincher tires are typically found on all entry-level bikes, expect to find many budget options here.
 There are many expensive high-performance clincher tires with lightweight advanced rubber compounds too.

 Although inner tubes are generally inexpensive, they are costly as they must be replaced when punctured.
 You can save money by learning to patch and repair the tubes yourself.

 Tubeless tires are more expensive than clincher tires.

 This is because most models today are either in the premium range.
 As such, you find better rubber compounds in a tubeless tire than you will in a clincher tire.

-As tubeless tires become more and more popular, expect the price to come down as budget versions are made available.
-For now; however, expect to pay more for a tubeless setup.
+As tubeless tires become increasingly popular, expect the price to come down as budget versions are made available.
+For now, however, expect to pay more for a tubeless setup.

-Remember that you will also need to invest in a tubeless bike pump to save tire installation costs at the bike shop.
+Remember that you must also invest in a tubeless bike pump to save tire installation costs at the bike shop.
 Rim tapes and valves are also required for installation.
 In terms of ongoing costs, you will need to periodically top off the sealant in tubeless tires.

 Alex Lee is the founder and editor-at-large of Mr. Mamil.
 Coming from a professional engineering background, he breaks down technical cycling nuances into an easy-to-understand and digestible format here.

 He has been riding road bikes actively for the past 12 years and started racing competitively in the senior category during the summer recently.